The Arrowhead and Heritage Walk are located in front of Old Main.

 Rich also raised monuments to other American heroes, including Davey Crockett, Abraham Lincoln and Cherokee Chief Sequoia.
 According to Marshall, UNCP’s marker has a "Sequoia tablet" on one side and a buffalo trail marker on the other.
 “The Buffalo Trail marker is supposedly there to identify original Buffalo traces that were then used by Native Americans and early colonists, that eventually became routes for modern highways,” Marshall said.
 “The UNCP marker has been registered in our database as monument no. 136.
 That is, I have documented 136 original sites, of which 47 still survive with a monument and/or marker.”

-The exact construction date has never been determined (probably in the early 1930s).
+The Arrowhead was constructed in April 1933.
 It was originally located on the Quad between Old Main and the former Sampson Hall.
-In November 1985, it was rebuilt and moved directly in front of Old Main where it rests today.
+It has been rebuilt.
+In November 1985, it was moved directly in front of Old Main where it rests today.

 J. Hampton Rich